pdtpartners/nix-snapshotter/CONTRIBUTING.md

 make start-containerd
 ```

-Then in second terminal, run `make start-nix-snapshotter`, a containerd proxy
+Then in the second terminal, run `make start-nix-snapshotter`, a containerd proxy
 plugin that provides a snapshotter that natively understands nix store paths
 as well as regular image layers.